blessedux/SozuCorsair/README.md

 ## ⚖️ Legal Disclaimer

-SozuCorsair is a peer-to-peer matching platform that connects users for direct trades.
-SozuCorsair does not:
+SozuMarket is a peer-to-peer matching platform that connects users for direct trades.
+SozuMarket does not:

 - Escrow or hold funds
 - Provide custody services